 WHY?
 Known to Germans as Sylvester – December 31 is Saint Sylvester’s Day – New Year’s Eve in Berlin is one hell of a bash.
-The city hosts what has been billed as the largest open-air party in the world, with more than one million people taking part.
+The city hosts what has been billed as the largest open-air party in the world, with hundreds of thousands of people taking part.
 The ‘Party Mile’ stretches from the famous Brandenburg Gate all the way to the Victory Column – there’s 1.2 miles of bars and dance floors, with hundreds of bars and tents peddling booze and food lining the route.
 Laser and light shows fill the sky and fireworks come as standard at midnight.

-GET THERE: Fly from London Stansted to Berlin with German Wings from £120 return (germanwings.com).
+GET THERE: Fly from London Heathrow to Berlin from £177 return (Dec 28th – Jan 3rd)

 WHY?
 Where else in the world can you watch the New Year arrive from two different continents simultaneously?
 Whether you join in the festivities on the European or Asian side, you’re bound to have a raucous time in Istanbul.
 Large crowds gather in Taksim Square and Istiklal Street, where the constant din of drivers thumping their horns only adds to the party atmosphere.
 Alternatively, head to the well-to-do neighbourhood of Nisantasi, where a street party is held with over-the-top decorations and kebabs galore.
 A word of warning – the morning call to prayer will have no sympathy for your hangover.

 GET THERE: Fly from London Stansted to Istanbul from £252 return (Dec 28th – Jan 3rd)